lucaszanella/CuccaBeludoNodeProject/README.md

 ARG ACCESS_TOKEN_SECRET=""
 ARG BOT_OWN_ID=""
 ```
 According to your bot configurations.
 You can get the id of your bot here: http://mytwitterid.com/.
 I know that I could get with the API but this project is just a joke and it was written years ago and I'm lazy.
+Your bot id is extremely necessary otherwise the bot will answer to itself in a loop.

 So:

 ```
 git clone https://github.com/lucaszanella/CuccaBeludoNodeProject